Multisystem inflammatory syndrome in children: Epidemiology

 None of the three main provisional case-definitions of the emerging entity is diagnostically specific.
 Concerns have been raised regarding the potential for missed or delayed diagnosis of Kawasaki disease due to heightened diagnostic suspicion for the new entity.
 Misclassification of cases of Kawasaki disease and of other inflammatory and infectious diseases of childhood whose case definitions overlap with MIS-C could skew understanding of the new entity, such as the frequency of coronary artery aneurysms.
 Another concern is that clinically less severe cases of the new entity may be missed, and that the actual spectrum of disease severity could be broader, especially given the reliance on early observations of severe disease for provisional case definition.
 Some statistical modeling has been used to explore possible subdivision of cases satisfying the CDC's case definition into three distinct subgroups based on underlying clinical similarities: Class 1, characterized by pronounced multiorgan involvement, with little overlap with Kawasaki disease or acute COVID-19; Class 2, more predominantly characterized by respiratory symptoms typical of acute COVID-19; Class 3, a clinically less severe grouping, where rashes and mucosal symptoms are prevalent, with less multiorgan involvement, and generally greater overlap with Kawasaki disease.
 A suggestion that research into the biology of the disease might benefit from considering cases of Kawasaki disease and of the provisionally defined entity in conjunction is debated.

+An October 2022 systematic review reported, "Severe MIS-C increases the risk of hospitalization and is the most common cause of death among children with COVID-19", and concluded that vaccination was the safest way of reducing the prevalence of COVID-19 among children.

 In adults

-There has been uncertainty as to whether the condition is confined to children, and the appropriateness of excluding adults from case definitions has been questioned.
-Sporadic reports exist of a similar life-threatening condition, denominated 'multisystem inflammatory syndrome in adults' (MIS-A), which also usually requires intensive care.
+Formerly, there was uncertainty as to whether the condition was confined to children, and there was debate over whether adults experienced the same condition.
+As of 2025, the CDC recognizes MIS-A as a condition affecting adults.
+MIS-C is more common than MIS-A.

+Prevalence: 2026

+As of August 2026, the CDC reports a total number of cases meeting the definition of MIS as 9,808, with 80 deaths recorded in the United States.
+In Australia, there have been 217 cases classified as confirmed, probable or possible PIMS-TS, the number peaking in 2022.
+Around 60% of these were boys, and the majority were 5–12-year-olds.
+The youngest was six months, and the oldest 16 years.
+Aboriginal or Torres Strait Islanders were overrepresented in the statistics,at 5.5%.
+Canada and the UK do not publish ongoing statistics.